 What is forex leverage?
-Leverage is when you borrow money from your broker to make more significant investments than your capital would allow.
+Leverage in forex trading gives you more buying power by adding a multiplier on your trades.
 Many forex traders use leverage to control more significant positions in the FX market.

 Just like a lever enables a small force to control a large weight, so leverage in trading enables you to use a small amount of capital to control a large position in the market.
 Remember, however, using forex leveraged trading magnifies your profits, but it also increases your potential loss.

 How Does Forex Leverage Work?